-In November of 1988, Dr. Mullet was commissioned as a U.S. Army Reserve Medical Corps as a Captain.
-In 1995 he was promoted to Major and then Lieutenant Colonel in 2004.
+In addition to his medical fellowships and residency, Dr. Mullet Dr. Mullet was commissioned as a U.S. Army Reserve Medical Corps as a Captain in 1988, and in 1995 he was promoted to Major and then Lieutenant Colonel in 2004.
 He served on the 874th Forward Surgical Team in Operation Iraqi Freedom in 2004.

 Other Interests & Specialties: Thoracic surgery, general cardiac/thoracic surgery, cardiopulmonary transplantation, adult general thoracic surgery, thoracic surgical oncology, lung cancer, computers in medical education, surgical treatment of lung cancer, esophageal surgery and pulmonary hypertension.

 Certifications, Awards & Accolades: American Board of Surgery Certification, American Board of Thoracic Surgery Certification, America’s Top Doctors for Cancer, America’s Top Doctors